audulus/docs/docs/index.md

 ---

-`menu bar` displays the name of the patch and holds buttons for modes and
+`menu bar` displays the name of the patch and holds function buttons

 <img src="img/index/overview/user_interface/menu_bar.png"
 alt="The menu bar, located at the top of the window"